About Form 1040

 - You qualify to exclude income from sources in Puerto Rico or American Samoa since you were a bona fide resident of either.

-- You have an Alternative Minimum Tax (AMT) adjustment on stock you acquired from exercising an incentive stock option.
+- You have an Alternative Minimum Tax (AMT) adjustment on stock you got by exercising an incentive stock option.

-- You owe excise tax on insider stock compensation from an expatriated corporation.
+- You owe excise tax on insider stock compensation you got from an expatriated corporation.

 - You're eligible for the premium tax credit.
-If you'd like to learn more, see the Form 8962 instructions.
+To learn more, see the Form 8962 instructions.

 - You're a debtor in a Chapter 11 bankruptcy case filed after Oct.
 16, 2005.